jimma-unity/FPSSample/README.md

 Current status at a glance:
 ```
-Unity version: 2018.3.8f1
+Unity version: 6000.0.58f2
-Platforms    : Windows (client and server) and Linux (server only)
+Platforms    : Windows and macOS (client and server) and Linux (server only)
 ```

 ## Getting the project

 To get the project folder you need to clone the project.
-Note, that

 > __IMPORTANT__:
 > This project uses Git Large Files Support (LFS).
 Downloading a zip file using the green button on Github